DRAMATURGY | TRANS CONSULTANCY | CASTING | SENSITIVITY TRAINING

 - The construction of safe spaces in seminars, where participants are invited and encouraged to learn and make mistakes as we progress together

-- Easy to understand explanations of Sex, Gender, Sexuality, and Gender Presentation, as well as other terms associated with progressive ideas on identity.
+- Accessible explanations of Sex, Gender, Sexuality, and Gender Presentation, as well as other terms associated with progressive ideas on identity.

 - Pronoun practice, and tips on adjusting to unfamiliar pronouns.